UniGS: Unified Geometry-Aware Gaussian Splatting for Multimodal Rendering

 \mysubsection{Unified Map Representation and Objectives} \textbf{Unified Map Representation}.
 In our framework, each Gaussian $\mathcal{G}$ is defined by position $\boldsymbol{\mu} \in \mathbb{R}^{3}$, quaternion $\mathbf{q} \in \mathbb{R}^{4}$, scale $\mathbf{s} \in \mathbb{R}^{3}$, opacity $\alpha \in \mathbb{R}$, and Spherical Harmonics (SHs) $\mathbf{h} \in \mathbb{R}^{C_{\text{h}}}$ ($C_{\text{h}}$ is the pre-difined SHs number per color channel), semantic logits (encode the probability distribution across $C_{\text{o}}$ semantic categories) $\mathbf{o} \in \mathbb{R}^{C_{\text{o}}}$ and gradient factor $k \in \mathbb{R}$:

 \textbf{Objective}.
 The objective of this framework is to render RGB color image, geometric depth, surface normals, semantic logits, and a gradient factor map (used in differentiable pruning) \textit{simultaneously} within a \textit{unified} rasterization pipeline.
 These rendered outputs are then compared against their corresponding 2D ground truth to compute respective loss, which guide the optimization of the 3D Gaussian scene through a differentiable backward process.
-To accelerate convergence and enhance computational efficiency, we derive the relevant \textit{analytical solutions} and implement them using \textit{CUDA}-accelerated gradient propagation.
-Finally, we can obtain a geometry consistent photo-realistic 3D Gaussian Splatting map representation.
+To accelerate convergence and enhance computational efficiency, we derive the relevant \textit{analytical solutions} and implement them using \textit{CUDA-accelerated} gradient propagation.
+Finally, we can obtain a geometry consistent photo-realistic 3DGS map representation.

 \mysubsection{Geometry-Aware Rasterization} \textbf{Ray-Gaussian Primitive Intersection Formulation.} We define an ellipsoid \(\mathcal{E}\) associated with Gaussian \(\mathcal{G}\) by its center \(\boldsymbol{\mu}\), rotation matrix \(\mathbf{R}\) (converted from quaternion \(\mathbf{q}\)) and diagonal scaling matrix \(\mathbf{S} = \text{diag}(\mathbf{s}_x, \mathbf{s}_y, \mathbf{s}_z)\), and this ellipsoid consists of all 3D points \(\mathbf{x}\) on its surface that satisfy the following equation: